 Assistive technology and home modifications consultation and co-design outcomes

-Assistive technology and home modifications are essential supports for many older Australians.
+Assistive technology and home modifications are essential supports for many Older people.
 These can help people maintain their independence and reduce the need for expensive ongoing services.

 Examples include simple supports such as walkers, shower chairs and handrails, or more complex items such as wheelchairs and hoists.